 A temporary nurse aide works on a short-term contract to assist nurses and nurses’ aides.
 People without nursing backgrounds can now work in health care by taking a free eight-hour course online.

 COVID-19 has created a greater need for temporary nurse aides to provide care for elderly and disabled patients.
-The American Health Care Association, a nonprofit health organization that seeks to provide resources to skilled nursing centers, assisted living communities and other long-term care providers offers the course.
+The American Health Care Association, a nonprofit health organization that seeks to provide resources to skilled nursing centers, assisted living communities, and other long-term care providers offer the temporary nurse aide course.

 Expert advice from nurses like you

-Currently, the eight-hour course is allowed under specific waivers for temporary nurse aides in Delaware, Indiana, Iowa, Maryland, New Jersey, New York, South Dakota, Texas and West Virginia.
+Currently, the eight-hour course is allowed under specific waivers for temporary nurse aides in Delaware, Indiana, Iowa, Nebraska, Maryland, New Jersey, New York, South Dakota, Texas, and West Virginia.

-These states are Alabama, Connecticut, District of Columbia, Georgia, Illinois, Kansas, Mississippi, North Carolina, New Hampshire, Oregon, Pennsylvania, South Carolina, Tennessee and Virginia.
+Alabama, Connecticut, the District of Columbia, Georgia, Kansas, Mississippi, North Carolina, New Hampshire, Oregon, Pennsylvania, South Carolina, Tennessee, and Virginia.

-Initially, the Centers for Medicare and Medicaid Services voided the minimum 75-hour training requirements for nurse’s aides in March 2020 to cover the staffing shortages in nursing homes.
+In March 2020, the Centers for Medicare and Medicaid Services voided the minimum 75-hour training requirements for nurse aides in order to cover the staffing shortages in nursing homes.